Health and Wellbeing

 In recent years there has been an increased recognition of the impact of social and emotional aspects of learning on academic attainment in school.
 The ELSA project was designed to build the capacity of schools to support the emotional needs of their children from within their own resources.
 It recognises that children learn better and are happier in school if their emotional needs are also addressed.

-We are very lucky to have Mrs Wingrove trained as an ELSA.
+We are very lucky to have both Mrs Wingrove and Mrs Honan trained as ELSAs.
 An ELSA is a Teaching Assistant who has been trained by an Educational Psychologist to support children with their emotional and social difficulties.
 Generally this means helping them to increase their vocabulary of 'feelings' words, supporting them to recognise and label their feelings, gathering a set of strategies that they can use to manage these feelings, and providing them with a comfortable and safe environment to explore these feelings.

 Children who struggle emotional and socially can often vent their feelings and frustrations inappropriately.
 Working with the ELSA is not a 'fix' or a 'cure', but is to help a child with their understanding and strategies.
 It may not resolve all of the child's difficulties, but will hopefully make them more manageable.

 Working with the class teacher, the ELSA undertakes a planned intervention to help a child.
 ELSA sessions might be used for: